Yazid II: Suppression of the Muhallabids

-Shortly before or immediately after Yazid's accession, the veteran commander and disgraced governor of Iraq and the vast eastern province of Khurasan, Yazid ibn al-Muhallab, escaped from the fortress of Aleppo where Umar had him imprisoned.
+Shortly before or immediately after Yazid's accession, the veteran commander and disgraced governor of Iraq and the vast eastern province of Khurasan, Yazid ibn al-Muhallab, escaped from Aleppo where Umar had him imprisoned.
 During Sulayman's reign, Ibn al-Muhallab, an enemy of al-Hajjaj, had been responsible for the torture and deaths of members of al-Hajjaj's family, Yazid's in-laws, and feared retaliatory maltreatment when Yazid's accession became apparent.
-Yazid had long-held suspicions, nurtured by al-Hajjaj, of Ibn al-Muhallab's and the Muhallabid family's influence and ambitions in Iraq and the eastern Caliphate.
+Yazid had long-held suspicions of the influence and ambitions of the Muhallabid family in Iraq and the eastern Caliphate.

-Evading the pursuit of Umar's or Yazid's commanders, Ibn al-Muhallab made his way to Basra, one of the main garrison towns of Iraq and the center of his family and the Azd Uman tribe.
+Evading the pursuit of Umayyad commanders, Ibn al-Muhallab reached Basra, one of the main garrison towns of Iraq and the center of his family and tribe, the Azd Uman.
 On Yazid's orders, Basra's governor Adi ibn Artat al-Fazari arrested many of Ibn al-Muhallab's brothers and cousins before his arrival to the city.
-Ibn Artat was unable to stop Ibn al-Muhallab's entry and the latter, with support from his Yamani tribal allies in the Basra garrison, besieged Ibn Artat in the city's citadel.
-The Qays–Mudar factions of the garrison, though traditional rivals of the Yaman and unsympathetic to Ibn al-Muhallab, did not actively or effectively oppose him.
-Ibn al-Muhallab seized the citadel, captured the governor and established control over Basra.
-Yazid pardoned him, but Ibn al-Muhallab continued his opposition, declaring jihad (holy war) against the caliph and the Syrian troops who enforced Umayyad authority in Iraq.
-Umar had likely withdrawn most of the Syrians from Wasit, their main garrison in Iraq, and Ibn al-Muhallab captured the city with ease.
+Ibn al-Muhallab, backed by his Yamani factional allies in the Basra garrison defeated and captured Ibn Artat.
+The Qays–Mudar factions of Basra, though traditional rivals of the Yaman and unsympathetic to Ibn al-Muhallab, did not oppose him.
+Yazid pardoned Ibn al-Muhallab, but Ibn al-Muhallab declared jihad (holy war) against the caliph and the Syrian troops who enforced Umayyad rule in Iraq.
+Most of the Syrians had already been withdrawn from their base at Wasit under Umar, and Ibn al-Muhallab captured the city with ease.
 Most of the qurra (pious Qur'an readers) and the mawali (non-Arab Muslim converts) of Basra supported Ibn al-Muhallab's cause, except the prominent theologian al-Hasan al-Basri.
 The Iranian dependencies of Basra, namely Ahwaz, Fars and Kerman, joined the revolt, though not Khurasan, where Qays–Mudar troops counterbalanced the pro-Muhallabid Yamani faction in the province's garrisons.